Curvature dependence of quantum gravity: Results

-and will be reported in \cite{SM-in-prep}.
 For the present analysis only the value $\mu^*_{0,\SM}$ is important since we now use $\mu^*_\eff(r)= \mu^*_{0,\SM}$ as an input for the background potential.
 The matter content seemingly pushes $\mu^*_\eff$ in the wrong direction, cf.~\autoref{fig:Background-pot-variations}.
 However, the matter content has also a huge influence on the background equations.
 The combined result is displayed in \autoref{fig:Background-pot-with-matter}.
 Indeed we find a minimum in the background potential at small curvature, $r_0 = 0.11$.
-Also in the Einstein-Hilbert approximation, i.e.\ $\mu^*(r) = \mu^*_{0,\SM}$, we find a minimum at $r_{0,\text{ EH}} = 0.05$.
-With Standard Model matter content the full solution and the Einstein-Hilbert approximation are very similar.
+Also in the Einstein-Hilbert approximation, i.e.\ $\mu^*(r) = \mu^*_{0,\SM}$, we find a minimum at $r_{0,\text{EH}} = 0.05$.
+With SM matter content the full solution and the Einstein-Hilbert approximation are very similar.
 This comes as a surprise as the difference was rather significant without matter content, cf.~\autoref{fig:Background-potential}.